Folk Tales from Asia

 Often featured in flight with his expansive wings spanning entire two-page spreads, Father Owl’s magnificence is undeniable.
 As Father Owl swoops down on his unsuspecting prey, the scene is sharply framed by the angled white space at the bottom of the spread, creating an optical illusion by emphasising the exhilaration and immediacy of the catch.
 Dramatic woodcut illustrations and the clever use of diagonal lines in Owl Lake bring alive the story of an owl and its family’s search for food.

 Three of Keizaburo Tejima’s books from the Asian Children’s Literature collection – Owl Lake, Woodpecker Forest and Fox’s Dream.
-One of Tejima’s purposes was to transport the reader vicariously to observe the wildlife of Hokkaido, his birthplace, and to showcase the island’s natural beauty through his works.
+One of Tejima’s purposes was to transport the reader to Hokkaido, his birthplace, to observe the wildlife and to showcase the island’s natural beauty through his works.
 He used a tinted woodblock technique which he sometimes supplemented with brush-on paint.
 This traditional form allows for a good deal of texture in solid blocks of colour as well as very strong, bold lines.

 China, Bookbinding and Papercuts

 No one would dispute the importance of books and the written word in China.
 Few cultures in the world have enjoyed such a long and chequered tradition of literary production.
 Different kinds of Chinese bookbinding have been documented throughout history, many of them unique to China, including stitched binding, accordion binding and Chinese pothi binding.